 - A balance-sheet

 - An income statement

+- A statement of other comprehensive income

 - A cash flow statement

 - A statement of changes in equity

-- Notes to the financial statements in accordance with IAS/IFRS
+- Notes to the financial statements in accordance with IAS/IFRS or IFRS for SMEs

-- A statistical annex.
+- A statistical annex

-Small companies prepare only a balance-sheet, income statement and statistical annex.
+Micro companies prepare only a balance-sheet, income statement and statistical annex.

 Annual financial statements must as a rule be prepared in respect of calendar-year accounting periods and submitted to the Agency for Registration of Business Entities.
-The annual financial statements of a company must be submitted within two calendar months of the year-end, consolidated financial statements by 30 April of the subsequent year, and approved financial statements with the audit report by 30 September of the subsequent year.
+The annual financial statements of a company must be submitted by 30 June of the following year and consolidated financial statements by 31 July of the following year.